antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ## A tale about the Wolf, the Ram, and the Raccoon

-... aka “Connecting Raku to Mathematica”.
+... *aka* ***“Connecting Raku to Mathematica”***.

 The short version of the tale is the following:

-    The Wolf, the Ram, and the Raccoon went into a socket.
+> The Wolf, the Ram, and the Raccoon went into a socket.
 The socket was provided by [ZeroMQ](https://zeromq.org).
 (The end.)

 The long version is given in “Connecting Raku to Mathematica”, [AA2].
 Using ZeroMQ, a Raku-to-WL serializer, [AAp6], we can execute Raku commands in Mathematica notebooks.

 Why is this useful?
-Mathematica is the most powerful mathematical software and has one of the oldest most mature notebook solutions, hence connecting Raku to it would allow to leverage a host of functionalities provided by Mathematica.
+Mathematica is the most powerful mathematical software system and has one of the oldest most mature notebook solutions.
+Hence connecting Raku to Mathematica allows to facilitate and leverage some interesting synergies between the two.

-Here are some implications of the last statement:
+Here are some Raku-centric implications of the last statement:

-- Using notebooks facilitates interactive development or research (with Raku or other language)
+- Using notebooks facilitates interactive development or research (with Raku)

-- The ability to visualize, and plot results (from Raku)
+- The ability to visualize, and plot results (derived with Raku)

-- Mathematica has one of the oldest most mature notebook solutions
+- Combining evaluations with other programming languages

+  - That can be run in Mathematica notebooks: Python, R, Julia, etc.

+- Literate programming

 - Comparative testing of results correctness

-    - Verifying Raku implementations to right thing
+    - Verifying that Raku implementations do "the right thing"

-    - Comparison with other languages that can be run in Mathematica notebooks Python, R, Julia, etc.
+    - Comparison with other languages "doing the same thing"

-Here is an example of using the serializer command encode-to-wl to convert a tabular dataset generated in Raku with the command random-tabular-dataset and displaying it in Mathematica as a “native” [Dataset](https://reference.wolfram.com/language/ref/Dataset.html)  object, [WRI1]:
+Here is an example of using the serializer command `encode-to-wl` to convert a tabular dataset generated in Raku with the command `random-tabular-dataset` and displaying it in Mathematica as a “native” [`Dataset`](https://reference.wolfram.com/language/ref/Dataset.html) object, [WRI1]:

 ```perl6
 say to-pretty-table(random-tabular-dataset(3,5))